 Other skills and interests

-Although I have been mostly raised in Barcelona (Spain), I also lived in Boston (MA, USA) for 2 years when I was very little.
-Lately, I have lived in Milton Keynes (UK) for +3 years, in London for +1 year, and in Atlanta (GA, USA) for +2 years.
-I am currently based in London and Barcelona.
-In words of Stephen Hawking “we are all time-travellers”.
+I am currently based in North Northamptonshire (UK) and Barcelona (Spain).
+Although I have been mostly raised in Barcelona, I also lived in Boston (MA, USA) for 2 years when I was very little.
+Lately, I have lived in Sheffield (UK) for 3 years, Trondheim (Norway) for +1 years, London for +2 years, Atlanta (GA, USA) for +2 years, and Milton Keynes (UK) for +3 years.
+In the words of Stephen Hawking, “we are all time-travellers”.